 Take the time to tackle your medical school debt

 However, keeping your medical school debt repayment a top priority can take years off your loans.
 Plus, you’ll save thousands of dollars in interest.
-It can seem time-consuming to manage your student loan payments, but your wallet will thank you in the long run.
+Although it can seem time-consuming to manage your student loan payments, your wallet will thank you in the long run.